sagemath/sage-archive-2023-02-01/src/doc/en/developer/patching_spkgs.rst

 Use patch for patching
 ======================

-A main message of this section is: use the GNU program ``patch`` to apply patches to files in ``src/``.
+The main message of this section is: use the GNU program ``patch`` to apply patches to files in ``src/``.
 GNU patch is distributed with Sage, so if you are writing an spkg which is not part of the standard Sage distribution, you may use ``patch`` in the ``spkg-install``